 Quisinart Grind & Brew

-If you need 4-12 cups, it doesn’t get much easier than this.
-I have this bad boy sitting on my counter for whenever my son-in-law comes over.
+If you need 4-10 cups, it doesn’t get much easier than this.
+I have this bad boy sitting on my counter for whenever my son-in-law Jonny comes over.
 This is so easy that even Jonny can make a darn good cup of coffee.
-Roughly $200.

 AeroPress Coffee Maker

 This is fast and easy; put a paper filter in the bottom, put it over a sturdy cup, toss in some coffee grounds, fill it with hot water, stir, put the plunger in and press down.
 Done!
-Short of cold-brew, this is the smoothest coffee on the planet!
-Roughly $30.
+Short of cold-brew, this is the smoothest coffee on the planet! $30 on AeroPress.com.